adhy-p/adhy-p.github.io/content/posts/rhcsa.md

 ## 2.2 Exam Format
 You can take the exam either remotely or physically on Red Hat's testing center.
 However, even if you choose to go to the testing center, the actual exam itself will still be done remotely.
 The only difference is you don't have to setup the environment (i.e. create a live USB to access the exam environment, prepare an external web camera for proctoring).

 You will be given a set of virtual machines for you to configure.
 For the grading, Red Hat will use automated scripts to check if the configuration done on these machines match with the requirements and give you the appropriate marks.
-Do note that all configurations must persist accross reboots without manual intervention.
+Do note that all configurations must persist across reboots without manual intervention.

 There are 2 (two) servers that you need to configure.
 On each server, there will be a set of tasks that you need to do.